Types of CME Online

 There are over 18,000 journal summaries, but don’t worry, they all come with an audio companion that saves time and energy.
 Furthermore, you can also access over 1,230 board-review and clinical update activities via video.

-It is available as a one year subscription plus a $1,000 gift card, a two year subscription plus a $1,500 gift card, or a three year subscription plus a $3,000 complimentary gift card.
+It is available as a one year subscription plus a $1,000 gift card, a two year subscription plus a $1,500 gift card, or a three year subscription plus a $3,200 complimentary gift card or discount.

 - 1-year subscription: $1,999 plus $1,000 Amazon gift card